eegli/mfaws/readme.md

           Print version
 ```

+## Roadmap and Todos

+- As of now, all requests to STS hit `us-east-1` instead of a regional endpoint.
+Millisecond latency does not really matter for this tool, but it'd be nice being able to specify a custom regional endpoint (or read it from `~/.aws/conf`)

 ## Migrating from `aws-mfa`: What's different?

 1. By default, all profiles are considered long-term profiles unless they end with the short term suffix set by `--short-term-suffix [SHUFFIX]`.
 There is no such thing as an _explicit_ long-term suffix (hence, also no `--long-term-suffix` flag)